ashanhdps/aidlc/inception/overview_user_stories.md

 - **So that** we can build a culture of appreciation and collaboration

 **Acceptance Criteria:**
-- I can send recognition messages to colleagues
+- I can send recognition messages to colleagues anonymously
+- Add limitations to accept recognition from the same team
 - Recognition can be linked to specific KPI impacts
 - I can choose from monetary and non-monetary reward options
 - Recognition is visible to relevant team members